nmsr1196/Multi_Pass/README.md

 -Added a battery holder, This depends on the type of LiPo used

--An extra .stl was added for the holder of the neopixel lense This will be a very snug fit for the lense and no hot glue is needed for this
+-An extra .stl was added for the holder of the neopixel lens This will be a very snug fit for the lens and no hot glue is needed for this